m-machala/OpenCellLab-Simulator/README.md

   "cell class" - cell packs - name of the class of the current cell which you want to import into the simulation "cell name" - cell packs - name of the current cell which will be shown in the simulation

-For an example of implemented modules, look through the included packages /src/packages